CompSci30/nano-assignment-Clyde-Chinsworth-CS/README.md

 3. Using nano or touch, create a new text file called `nano-cheat-sheet.txt`1.
 In the next steps you will be adding information to your `nano-cheat-sheet.txt` file using nano.
 In the `nano-cheat-sheet.txt` file you will defining a number of nano key-bindings (keys you press) and what they do. for example the first line will look like this:

 ```
-Ctrl+X : exit nano.
+Ctrl+x : exit nano.
 ```

-4. Go ahead and add the first line, save (Ctrl+O) and commit the `nano-cheat-sheet.txt` file.
+4. Go ahead and add the first line, save (Ctrl+o and commit the `nano-cheat-sheet.txt` file.

-5. Add the definitions of the following key bindings: Ctrl+W, Ctrl+K, Ctrl+A, Ctrl+E, Esc g, Esc $, Esc L (pay particular attention to what the difference is between Esc $ and Esc L)
+5. Add the definitions of the following key bindings: Ctrl+w, Ctrl+k, Ctrl+a, Ctrl+e, Esc g, Esc $, Esc l (pay particular attention to what the difference is between Esc $ and Esc l)

-Note: Ctrl+A = press the control key and the letter A *simultaneously* while Esc g = press the escape key first followed by the letter g (not simulataneously).
+Note: Ctrl+a = press the control key and the letter a *simultaneously* while Esc g = press the escape key first followed by the letter g (not simulataneously).
 Make sure you commit regularly (often and small - commit after adding each definition).

 6. Now you will define the following useful options that you can use when starting nano: -$, -i, -W, -S